 Express an interest in working with researchers in:

-If you wish to work with researchers or partners who would be funded by the NSF in the United States, you should complete the EPSRC online form on behalf of both partners if the largest proportion of the research lies in the UK.
+If you wish to work with researchers or partners who would be funded by the NSF in the US, you should complete the EPSRC online form on behalf of both partners if the largest proportion of the research lies in the UK.

-If the largest proportion of research lies in the United States, your US partners should submit an expression of interest on behalf of both partners to the NSF.
+If the largest proportion of research lies in the US, your US partners should submit an expression of interest on behalf of both partners to the NSF.
 You should submit your expression of interest at least 60 days before making an application.

 Express an interest to EPSRC in working with US researchers